Saint Catherine's Monastery: Manuscripts and icons

 In May 1844 and February 1859, Constantin von Tischendorf visited the monastery for research and discovered the Codex Sinaiticus, dating from the 4th century, at the time the oldest almost completely preserved manuscript of the Bible.
-The finding from 1859 left the monastery for Russia, in circumstances that had been long disputed.
+The finding from 1859 left the monastery for Imperial Russia in circumstances that had been long disputed.
 But in 2003 Russian scholars discovered the donation act for the manuscript signed by the Council of Cairo Metochion and Archbishop Callistratus on 13 November 1869.
 The monastery received 9000 rubles as a gift from Tsar Alexander II of Russia.
 The Codex was sold by Stalin in 1933 to the British Museum and is now in the British Library, London, where it is on public display.
 Prior to September 1, 2009, a previously unseen fragment of Codex Sinaiticus was discovered in the monastery's library, as well as among the New Finds of 1975.
-On other visits (1855, 1857) Constantin von Tischendorf also amassed there more valuable manuscripts (Greek, Christian Palestinian Aramaic, Georgian, Syriac) and took them with him to St Petersburg and Leipzig, where they are stored today.
+On other visits (1855, 1857) Constantin von Tischendorf also amassed their more valuable manuscripts (Greek, Christian Palestinian Aramaic, Georgian, Syriac) and took them with him to St. Petersburg and Leipzig, where they are stored today.

+Agnes Smith Lewis and Margaret Dunlop Gibson

-In February 1892, Agnes S. Lewis discovered an early palimpsest manuscript of the Gospel in St Catherine Monastery's library that became known as the Syriac Sinaiticus and is still in the monastery's possession.
-Agnes and her sister Margaret D. Gibson returned in 1893 with the Cambridge team of the two scholars that included their wives, and also J. Rendel Harris to photograph and transcribe the manuscript in its entirety, as well as to prepare the first catalogues of the Syriac and Arabic manuscripts.
-Only among the New Finds two additional palimpsest manuscripts came to light containing additional passages of the Old Syriac Gosples.
+In February 1892, Agnes S. Lewis discovered an early palimpsest manuscript of the Gospel in St Catherine Monastery's library that became known as the Syriac Sinaiticus and it remains in the monastery's possession.
+The text was deciphered by Francis Crawford Burkitt and Robert Lubbock Bensly.
+The twins Agnes Smith Lewis and Margaret Dunlop Gibson returned in 1893 with the Cambridge team of the two scholars that included their wives, and also J. Rendel Harris to photograph and transcribe the manuscript in its entirety, as well as to prepare the first catalogues of the Syriac and Arabic manuscripts.
+Among the new finds two additional palimpsest manuscripts came to light containing additional passages of the Old Syriac Gospels.

-The Monastery also has a copy of the Ashtiname of Muhammad, in which the Islamic prophet Muhammad is claimed to have bestowed his protection upon the monastery.
+The Monastery also has a copy of the Ashtiname of Muhammad, in which Muhammad is claimed to have bestowed his protection upon the monastery.

-Additionally, the monastery houses a copy of Mok'c'evay K'art'lisay, a collection of supplementary books of the Kartlis Cxovreba, dating from the 9th century.
+Additionally, the monastery houses a copy of Mok'c'evay K'art'lisay, a collection of supplementary books of The Georgian Chronicles dating to the 9th century.

-The most important manuscripts have since been filmed or digitized, and so are accessible to scholars.
+The most important manuscripts have since been filmed or digitized and are therefore accessible to scholars.
 With planning assistance from Ligatus, a research center of the University of the Arts London, the library was extensively renovated, reopening at the end of 2017.